-&lt;sup>33 CERCLA 108(b) Economic Sector Profile: Petroleum and Coal Products Manufacturing Industry.
+29 CERCLA 108(b) Economic Sector Profile: Chemical Manufacturing Industry.

-EPA focused first on identifying response actions at Superfund National Priorities List (NPL) sites and sites using the Superfund Alternative Approach (SAA), as those are generally larger cleanups both in terms of amounts of contaminants removed and in terms of costs to carry out these cleanups.
+As described in the Approach to Developing the Proposed Rule, Section V above, to evaluate the need for financial responsibility regulations in the Chemical Manufacturing industry, EPA sought examples of pollution that occurred under a modern regulatory framework, and that required a taxpayer-funded CERCLA cleanup.
+In its evaluation, EPA focused first on identifying response actions at Superfund National Priorities List (NPL) sites and sites using the Superfund Alternative Approach (SAA),30 as those are generally larger cleanups both in terms of amounts of contaminants removed and in terms of costs to carry out these cleanups.
 EPA also looked at Superfund removals at non-NPL sites.

-To identify the relevant cleanup cases in the Petroleum and Coal Products Manufacturing industry, EPA included the NPL sites already identified in the 2010 ANPRM, and supplemented the dataset with additional NPL sites that had been identified since the ANPRM, sites using the SAA, and non-NPL removal sites identified in EPA's Superfund Enterprise Management System (SEMS) database.
+To identify the relevant cleanup cases in the Chemical Manufacturing industry, EPA included the NPL sites already identified in the 2010 ANPRM,31 and supplemented the dataset with additional NPL sites that had been identified since the ANPRM, sites using the SAA, and non-NPL sites identified in EPA's Superfund Enterprise Management System (SEMS) database.
 EPA collected information on the timing and nature of releases or threatened releases at these sites.
 Specifically, EPA sought to identify, as applicable, facility operation end dates, release dates, sources of contamination, NPL proposal dates, contaminated media, type of contaminant, cleanup lead, and information on Superfund expenditures at the site, as well as other information.
-For this collection, EPA relied on information previously collected as part of the ANPRM, information available in Superfund site documents (e.g. NPL listing narratives, Records of Decision, Action Memos, Five-Year Reviews) and information in EPA's SEMS, as of March 2018.
-The cleanup case identification and site information collection processes are described in greater detail in the relevant background documents, which are available in the docket for this rulemaking.
+For this collection, EPA relied on information previously collected as part of the ANPRM, information available in Superfund site documents (e.g., NPL listing narratives, Records of Decision, Action Memos, Five-Year Reviews), and information in EPA's SEMS as of March

-&lt;sup>34 The Superfund Alternative Approach (SAA) uses the same CERCLA authority and investigation and cleanup process and standards that are used for NPL sites.
+30 The Superfund Alternative Approach (SAA) uses the same CERCLA authority and investigation and cleanup process and standards that are used for NPL sites.
 The threshold criteria for using the SAA are: 1) the site must have contamination significant enough to make it eligible for listing on the NPL; 2) the site is anticipated to need remedial action; and, 3) there must be a cooperative, viable, capable PRP that will sign a CERCLA agreement with EPA to perform the necessary cleanup.

-&lt;sup>35 75 Fed Reg 816 (Jan.6, 2010).
+31 75 FR 816 (Jan.6, 2010).